vercel/avatar/README.md

 If your user doesn't want to load a custom profile picture - you can show him a unique generated avatar

 ### Deploy to Heroku
-Do you want to deploy avatar to Heroku!
+Do you want to deploy avatar to Heroku?
 We got all that covered for you.
 Just click this button: